mike-gimelfarb/cascade-correlation-neural-networks/README.md

 # cascade_correlation_neural_networks
 A general framework for **building and training constructive feed-forward neural networks**.
-Provides an implementation of CCNN (Cascade-Correlation) [1] with extendable wrappers to tensorflow, keras, scipy, and scikit-learn.
+Provides an implementation of sibling-descendant CCNN (Cascade-Correlation) [1,2] with extendable wrappers to tensorflow, keras, scipy, and scikit-learn.
+Also can support custom topologies, training algorithms or other Python learning algorithms.

 # Requirements
 The package has been tested under: